-With any large purchase that is financed, customers want to get the best interest rate available and boat loansare no different.
-So it’s best to understand what you are getting yourself into beforehand.
-Calling around to different brokers to feel out the market is a smart idea.
-This will give you an indication of the market's current boat loan interest rates.
+With any large purchase that is financed, customers want to get the best interest rate available and boat loans are no different.
+It’s best to understand what you are getting yourself into beforehand.
+Calling different lenders to feel out the market is a smart idea.
+This will give you an indication of current boat loan interest rates.
 However, there are many unforeseen elements that this process does not reveal.

-Boat loan brokers that have multiple lending sources will match you with the lender with the best interest rate.
+Boat loan brokers that have multiple lending sources will match you with the program that offers best interest rate.
 Each lender has a unique program and will lend based on a different set of criteria.
-Thus by employing a reputable broker with multiple lending sources, the broker can match the customer with the appropriate lender and obtain the best market rate.
+Thus, by employing a reputable broker with multiple lending sources, the broker can match the customer with the appropriate lender and obtain the best market rate.